-That’s why I’m dedicating a weekend to writing.
+That’s why I’m dedicating time for a writing retreat.
 I want that attention and time for my own original.
 Don’t you?

-If yes, join me June 23–25.
+If yes, join me.
 I’m hosting an intimate gathering (no more than 10 people) at my home in central Massachusetts to focus on writing—to get an idea down.
-I’m following the format of my writing host, Nerissa Nields.
-In fact, I’d go to her next retreat except the dates don’t work for me, so I’m left to craft my own!
+I’m following the format of my writing host Nerissa Nields.

 Let’s see your original come to life,

 CEO and co-founder of Wholebeing Institute

 Yes, that’s right, you will do lots of writing (that’s the point).
 Here are the three norms that drive our group experience: